fathimakm/learn_sop_cors_csrf_with_me/README.md

  when one domain is making one or more requests to another domain in order to modify some value.

 one of the __solution__ is to use randomised tokens called __Anti CSRF Tokens__
-* this will be generated randomly by the web application in the backend and sent to the website
+* this will be generated randomly by the server side web application in the backend and sent to the website
 * on every request it's validated (so another website can't make cross origin request or cross domain request)

+## How CSRF Works

+For a CSRF attack to be possible, three key conditions must be in place:

+* A relevant action (like changing email id, password etc)
+* Cookie-based session handling (when you login you get a cookie which is used for verifying identity)
+* No unpredictable request parameters (attacker can't access or guess password, so it can't be requested)

+## Common defences against CSRF

+* CSRF tokens
+* SameSite cookies
+* Referer-based validation

+# Difference between XSS and CSRF

+Cross-site scripting allows an attacker to execute arbitrary JavaScript within the browser of a victim user.

+Cross-site request forgery allows an attacker to induce a victim user to perform actions that they do not intend to.